dataz/dataz-parent/README.md

     ./gradlew -PtargetDir=$HOME/my/target/directory install

 That's it.
-After installation you found all dataSet projects
+After installation you found all dataSet projects in the default directory

-    cd ../dataset-projects (or cd $HOME/my/target/directory)
+    ../dataset-projects
-    ./gradlew install

-If you like to create IntelliJ IDEA project files, call this:

-    ./gradlew idea

-or setup Eclipse project files:

-    ./gradlew eclipse
+or if you've used _$HOME/my/target/directory_

+   $HOME/my/target/directory

+__CAUTION__: The dataSet projects (actually their JARs) have __not__ been build or installed, yet.
+(See _Using dataSet Projects_).

 How to update?
 ==============